gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

 The instrumentation for hardening with control flow redundancy can be observed in dump files generated by the command-line option :switch:`-fdump-tree-hardcfr`.

+For more details on the control flow redundancy command-line options, see :title:`Using the GNU Compiler Collection (GCC)`.
+These options can be used with other programming languages supported by GCC.